krsmes/GroovyBukkit/README.md

 	s -- the server (org.bukkit.Server)
 	w -- the world (org.bukkit.World)

-	g -- the GroovyBukkit instance (the plugin)
+	g -- the GroovyBukkit script runner instance

 	highY -- the y of the highest block for the players x/z location bY -- a list of vertical blocks at the players location (0..128) data -- a map of data specific to the user (persists across commands until server restart) global -- a map of data global to all users (persists until server restart)

-And some methods are available via the plugin variable:
+And some custom methods are available for use:

 	register(uniqueName, closureMap) -- register a map of event handler closures register(methodName, closure) -- register a single event handler closure unregister(uniqueName/methodName)  -- unregister named event handler(s)

-	loc(w, x, y, z) -- create a Location instance with int or double values loc(w, x, z) -- create a Location instance using the highest Y at the given x/z
+	loc(x, y, z) -- create a Location instance with int or double values loc(x, z) -- create a Location instance using the highest Y at the given x/z

+	to(loc) -- teleport to the given location facing(loc) -- use the 'yaw' of the location to return a BlockFace instance

+	m(value) -- return a Material instance from the given value, value can be Material, number, or string

+	stack(item) -- create an ItemStack, item can be a Material, number, or string stack(item, qty) -- create an ItemStack of the given quantity

+	inv(pos, item, qty=1) -- set player's inventory pos to item, default quantity is 1 give(item, qty=1) -- give player item, default quantity is 1
+	give(player, item, qty=1) -- give given player item, default quantity is 1

 *Special Data*